markgw/uh-nlp2021/docs/week1/index.md

 1797-Adams.txt 2585
 <etc>
 ```

-> **Exercise:**
 > Eye over the list.
 Are the last few speeches long, short, or about average?

 Next up, let's take a close look at Kennedy's speech in 1961 by loading it up as a list of sentences:
 ```python
 >>> sents = nltk.corpus.inaugural.sents('1961-Kennedy.txt')
 ```

 Observe the data loaded into the variable `sents`.
 It should contain a list of lists.
 The inner lists are sentences, where each element of the list is a token like a word or punctuation.

 We can use the built-in `max` function to find the longest sentence:
 ```python